CSchnelle/Ghost-Beach/README.md

 # Ghost-Beach - Demo
-A classic text adventure created with python using the pygame module
+A classic text adventure created with python using the pygame module.

-This game is still in progress.
+Work in progress.
-Once complete; an executable will be created and the project will be hosted on itch.io for free download.
+Once complete; an executable will be hosted on itch.io for free download.

-These files do not contain the .wav files due to sizing constraints on github.
+These files do not contain the .wav files for in game music.

 In order to launch the game, install the latest version of Python 3: